Great Lake Trail Waihaha Shuttle & Boat Package

 Emergency Locator Beacon

 We prioritise safety on our tours and make use of great technology.
-Each couple will be given a beacon at the start of the tour.
+Each group will be given a beacon at the start of the tour.
 Only available with round trip transport.

-Hard tail (front suspension only) $120 for two days
+Hard tail (front suspension only) $70 for one day.

-High-end full suspension mountain bikes $240 for two days
+High-end full suspension mountain bikes $120 for one day.

 Our bikes are high quality and are serviced between every use.
 They come standard with flat pedals, but we can fit Shimano SPD pedals for you on request